Aggressive recruitment on campus

 The University of Auckland celebrates diversity and inclusion, specifically as it relates to faith and spirituality.
 University is a unique time for students to figure out who they are, search for a deeper meaning to life, and ultimately seek a sense of belonging on campus.

-With increased academic and financial pressure, students may be vulnerable to certain groups that recruit aggressively on campus.
-It is possible that aggressive religious groups may decide to try and recruit students on University campuses, so it is helpful to know how to recognise the signs of such an organisation.
+With increasing academic and financial pressures, students can become vulnerable to groups that recruit aggressively on campus.
+Some religious organisations may attempt to target university students, so it is helpful to know how to recognise the signs of such groups.
+These organisations often focus their efforts on students who may be experiencing loneliness, homesickness, or uncertainty about their life direction.

 Be conscious